 All of our staff wear visible identity badges telling you who they are and what they do, if you are not sure who someone is, please ask.

-We are open 24 hours and encourage you as parents to visit your baby any time.
-We ask that all other visitors, grandparents, siblings and other relatives visit between 10am and 8pm.
+We are open 24 hours and encourage you as parents to visit your baby at any time.
+We ask that all other visitors, grandparents, siblings and other relatives visit between 12 midday and 6pm.

 Our special visiting needs

-Due to limited space, a maximum of four visitors per baby are allowed in the Neonatal Unit (NNU) at any time and only two of those visitors may be at the cot or incubator bedside (we ask for one to always be a parent.)
-The two visitors not at the cot space may stay in our reception area on the unit.
-Other visitors are welcome to wait in the public areas of the hospital e.g. the cafeteria.
+Due to limited space, a maximum of two visitors per baby are allowed in the Neonatal Unit (NNU) at any time and only parents/two named visitors may be at the cot or incubator bedside (we ask for one to be a parent).
+Other visitors are welcome to wait in the public areas of the hospital, such as the cafeteria.

 Parents and relatives must not visit the unit if they are unwell e.g. rashes, symptoms of flu/cold or diarrhoea or vomiting within the previous 48 hours.
 If you are unsure about your own symptoms or a visitor’s symptoms, please ask your baby’s nurse or a member of the team before coming on to the ward.